iree-org/iree-bare-metal-arm/README.md

 #### Target Support

+The samples can be build for several [STM32 32-bit Arm Cortex MCUs](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) and for the Arm [Corstone-300](https://developer.arm.com/Processors/Corstone-300).

+##### STM32 Targets

-At the moment, the samples can be build for several [STM32 32-bit Arm Cortex MCUs](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html):
+At the moment, the samples can be build for the following [STM32 32-bit Arm Cortex MCUs](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html):

  * STM32F407
  * STM32F411xE